(Editorial Note: The person profiled in the article has asked for anonymity for fear of retaliation. We have changed the person’s name to Samantha.)

 “They engaged in a total misinformation campaign.”

-Ioffee says that signature gatherers misleadingly told residents that they should sign the petition if they wanted rent control — a complete lie.
+Samantha said that signature gatherers misleadingly told residents that they should sign the petition if they wanted rent control — a complete lie.
 Other signature gatherers said that if residents didn’t want criminals to move into El Cerrito, they should sign.
 The CAA is known for such underhanded tactics.

 Last year, in Mountain View, the landlord lobbying group tried to repeal renter protections through a ballot measure that CAA and others actually framed as a good thing for tenants.
 Fortunately, the disingenuous effort failed to get enough signatures.
 Mayor Lenny Siegel said in a strongly worded statement: “Mountain View voters were not fooled by the apartment owners’ deceptive campaign to place the sneaky repeal on the ballot.”

 El Cerrito residents, however, weren’t experienced in the tricky ways of the California Apartment Association.
 The lobbying powerhouse got the signatures it needed, forcing the City Council’s hand.
 The politicians folded, and repealed their own watered-down protections in August.
-Ioffee witnessed the vote at City Hall.
+Samantha witnessed the vote at City Hall.

-Ioffee adds, “Our group is not anti-landlord.
+She added, “Our group is not anti-landlord.
 It’s anti-rent gouging.
 We want fairness for tenants.”

-Ioffee and the Alliance for Secure Housing are now undertaking a citywide education campaign to better inform residents about tenant protections, with the possibility of trying to place a rent control initiative on the local ballot.
+Her organization is now undertaking a citywide education campaign to better inform residents about tenant protections, with the possibility of trying to place a rent control initiative on the local ballot.